BooksLiu/spring-boot-mybatis/README.md

 1、You just need replace `application.yml`'s mysql config with yours

-2、Execution the default.sql file in mysql(ensure database don't have the table name with user)
+2、Execution the default.sql file in mysql(ensure database don't have the table name is user)

 3、Send request to localhost:8080/addUser interface,the params are username=xxx&password=xxx,and return value is true,that means everything is ok